vilgacx/kobenii/README.md

 ```

 ### Problems
 Can be slow sometimes to load content.
-The pages load is excellent but sometimes loading content can take upto 500 millisecond.
+The pages load excellently, but sometimes loading content can take upto 500 millisecond.

 ## LICENSE
-Kobeni is released under the MIT License.
+kobenii is released under the MIT License.
 See the [LICENSE](LICENSE) file for more information.